 There are many safety rules to consider before you start driving, including the blatantly obvious like wearing a seatbelt and adjusting your mirrors.
-One of the most important things it is your responsibility to do, is being highly knowledgeable about the vehicle you are driving.
+One of the most important things that you are responsible for is being highly knowledgeable about the vehicle you are driving.

 If you work in the fleet industry, you may be driving a lorry, van, truck or taxi.
-You may even be driving different kinds of vehicle day-to-day, so it is important you understand the differences between vehicles, and how everything works.
-Granted, some of the information about how a vehicle works, can often come with practise.
-But, you should have a good read of the vehicle’s manual so that you know what you are driving.
+You may even be driving different kinds of vehicles day-to-day, so it is important you understand the differences between vehicles, and how everything works.
+Granted, some of the information about how a vehicle works, can often come with practice but you should have a good read of the vehicle’s manual so that you know what you are driving.

 A way to make sure you are always driving defensively, and not competitively, is to always maintain a safe distance behind the car or vehicle in front of you.
 This is very important for large vehicles.
 Even when your vehicle is stationary in traffic or at the lights, you should always be able to see the tyres and tarmac on the car in front.
 That gap will help protect you and your vehicle.

 At all times, make sure you are observing, anticipating and planning.
 Observations are key when it comes to driving and you must always be prepared to stop potential hazards and anticipate accidents.
 This ties in with staying focused and being patient.